This guide will cover popular Taiwanese festivals throughout various seasons. And for different types of travelers.

 Festivals for Taiwan’s Indigenous Tribes

-These festivals are mostly for folks in aboriginal villages.
+These festivals are mostly for folks in indigenous villages.
 However, it’s interesting to learn about their traditions:

 FAQs